-Where emergency common repairs or maintenance are required, particularly if a repair directly affects a Council-owned property, work can be carried out without the agreement of the other owners and then recharge.
+Where emergency common repairs or maintenance are required, particularly if a repair directly affects a Council-owned property, we can carry out the work without the agreement of the other owners and then recharge.

 It should be noted, however, that the 2004 Act defines emergency work as work which needs to be done to prevent damage to any part of the tenement or in the interests of health and safety and where there is no time to get a scheme decision organised.
 We will write to owners informing them of their responsibility for their share of the costs involved.